bbcmicrobit/micropython/docs/music.rst

     If ``wait`` is set to ``True``, this function is blocking.

-    If ``len`` is negative the pitch is played continuously until either the blocking call is interrupted or, in the case of a background call, a new frequency is set or ``stop`` is called (see below).
+    If ``duration`` is negative the pitch is played continuously until either the blocking call is interrupted or, in the case of a background call, a new frequency is set or ``stop`` is called (see below).